aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/07-set-up-team-dev-env-access-control.md

 8. Leave the **`Permissions`** set to **`Service managed permissions`**.
 9. Select **`Next`**.
 10. In **`Deployment targets`**, select **`Deploy to organizational units (OUs)`**.
-11. Enter the OU ID of the "development" OU that you created in the previous step.
+11. Enter the OU IDs of the development OUs that you created previously.
 12. In **`Specify regions`**, select your home AWS region.
 13. Select **`Next`**.
 14. Scrolls to the bottom and mark the checkbox to acknowledge that IAM resources will be created.